citp/privacy-policy-historical/u/up/upm/upmystreet.com.md

 #### Access to your personal information

 You have the right to request a copy of the personal information UpMyStreet holds about you and to have any inaccuracies corrected.
 (Please note that we charge £10 for information requests.)
-Please address requests to the Data Protection Officer, UpMyStreet.com Limited, 10th floor, Portland House, Bressenden Place, London SW1E 5BH.
+Please address requests to the Data Protection Officer, UpMyStreet.com Limited, 111 Buckingham Palace Road, London, SW1W 0SR.

 Back to top